-With funding from NSF Mathematical Biology Program, we are in the process of examining different forms of DDD, habitat fragmentation, competition and predation and their effects of the population dynamics of natural and model systems.
-Experimental studies are being led by my graduate student, Rachel Harman, and me, and mathematical models are being developed by Jerome Goddard (Dept. of Mathematics & Computer Science, Auburn University, Montgomery) and Ratnasingham Shivaji (Department of Mathematics & Statistics, The University of North Carolina at Greensboro) (see photo).
+With funding from NSF Mathematical Biology Program in 2015 and a renewal of our grant in 2019, we have been examining how different forms of DDE, habitat fragmentation, competition (intra- and interspecific) and predation can affect the population dynamics of natural and model systems.
+Experimental studies are being led by my graduate student, Rachel Harman, and me, using Tribolium flour beetles as a model system.
+Mathematical models are being developed by Jerome Goddard (Dept. of Mathematics & Computer Science, Auburn University, Montgomery) and Ratnasingham Shivaji (Department of Mathematics & Statistics, The University of North Carolina at Greensboro) (see photo).

 In a paper recently accepted for publication in the Bulletin of Mathematical Biology (Cronin et al. 2019), we developed a framework to facilitate the connection between small-scale movement and patch-level predictions of persistence through a mechanistic model based on reaction-diffusion equations.
 The model is flexible and can incorporate information about patch preference, movement behavior, and matrix-induced mortality.
 We mathematically analyzed the model’s predictions of persistence based on assumptions on the patch/matrix interface.
 Finally, we illustrated the utility of this framework with a well-studied planthopper species (Prokelisia crocea) living in a highly fragmented landscape.
 Qualitatively, the model results are in accord with experimental predictions regarding minimum patch size of P. crocea.